-As a joint venture with the City of Countryside (the City), the District acquired the Flagg Creek Golf Course for an original purchase price of \$5.8 million.
+As a joint venture with the City of Countryside (the City), the Flagg Creek Golf Course was acquired for an original purchase price of \$5.8 million.
 The joint venture subsequently entered into contracts over \$1.5 million for the redevelopment of the course which was substantially completed in July 1993.
 Each owner was responsible for one half of the acquisition cost.

 A joint board was formed to oversee the golf course redevelopment and operation in which both the City and the District have equal control.
+The City and District alternate annually on appointing the majority on the board.
 The golf course opened to the public in July of 1993.